 Karl Benz invented the first car in 1886.
-While he had already been working on the Benz Patent-Motorwagen for some years before this, the patent was awarded in this year, and the car was introduced to the market.
-However, as these vehicles were costly, they were not as easily accessible as they are now.
+While he had already been working on the Benz Patent-Motorwagen for some years before this, the patent was awarded in 1886 when the car was introduced to the market.
+However, as these vehicles were costly, they weren’t as easily accessible as they are now.

-What materials are they made from?
+What materials are cars made from?

 How are cars made?

-Finally, windows and windshields are carefully installed.
+- Finally, windows and windshields are carefully installed.

-What happens to cars after they have been thrown away?
+What happens to cars after they’re disposed?

-When cars are taken to the appropriate recycling facility, they are taken apart, and each section of the vehicle is disposed of in a slightly different way.
-For example, car batteries must be handled with particular care.
-They are first dissected into different parts, such as lead, silver and acid.
-From this, the acid is carefully neutralised, and other products are prepared for reuse.
+When old cars are taken to the appropriate recycling facility, they’re taken apart and each section of the vehicle is disposed of in a slightly different way.
+For example, car batteries must be handled with particular care – they’re dissected into different parts, such as lead, silver, and acid.
+The acid is carefully neutralised, and other products are prepared for reuse.

 What are some eco-friendly alternatives to cars?